connectthefuture/diginet/readme.md

 * `(*,*,*)` - addresses all nodes in a network
 * `(*,0-255,*)` - addresses all nodes from Y=0 to Y=255

+You can register aliases that are easier to remember than position strings.
+From Lua you can use `diginet.register`, and in-game there is a DNS Server node which exposes this using a form.
+You can programmatically query the aliases table using `diginet.lookup`.

 ## Packets

 Each packet is a lua table with three required fields: